juliusl/lifec/README.md

 TODO

 ## Dependencies
+- `specs` - ECS library, manages handling storage at runtime as well as dispatching systems to operate on this data.

 - `atlier` - Framework library that provides frame value types and an extensible presentation framework.
 It can be used to provide visual tooling on top of the `specs ECS` World.

 - `reality` - `runmd` parsing library that compiles `runmd` into Block structs.
 It blends some of its core types opaquely into plugin development, mainly any implementation extending how a Host will parse `runmd`.